wp-plugins/alo-easymail/readme.txt

 5. The list of subscribers in administration

 == Changelog ==

+= 2.4.10 =
+* Added: role filter for registered user recipients
+* Added: some debug info about wp cron in batch sending settings
+* Added: the 'alo_easymail_newsletter_headers' filter to customise newsletter headers
+* Added: check for newsletter themes also in 'wp-content/alo-easymail-themes'
+* Fixed: a potential issue on definition of batch interval
+* Fixed: now all links in newsletters now really made trackable (using PHP Simple HTML DOM Parser)

 = 2.4.9 =
 * Added: option to append campaign vars to newsletter links (e.g. Google Analytics)